WeaselGames/godot_luaAPI/README.md

 - Run lua directly from a string or a text file.
 - Push any Variant as a global.
 - Expose GDScript functions to lua with a return value and up to 5 arguments.
 - By default the lua print function is set to print to the GDEditor console.
-This can be changed by exposing your own custom function.
+This can be changed by exposing your own print function as it will overwrite the existing one.

 Compiling
 ------------